Northstrix/Midbar/README.md

 Midbar V4.0 is an attempt to combine the best aspects of Midbar and Cipherbox.

+Midbar (Raspberry Pi Pico Version) V2.0 is the Raspberry Pi Pico version of the Midbar V4.0.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial here: